 - Monitor uric acid levels prior to therapy and treat high levels prior to therapy to minimize risk of tumor lysis syndrome.

 - May cause ↑ serum glucose, potassium, sodium, serum creatinine, calcium, and triglycerides.
 May ↓ serum phosphorous, calcium, sodium, glucose, potassium, and bicarbonate.

 - Do not confuse ponatinib with pazopanib.

-- Caution patient to notify health care professional immediately if symptoms suggestive of a blood clot (chest pain, shortness or breath, weakness on one side of the body, speech problems, leg pain, leg swelling), liver failure (yellowing of eyes or skin, tea-colored urine, drowsiness), heart failure, pancreatitis (nausea, vomiting, abdominal pain or discomfort), neuropathy, unusual bleeding, easy bruising, fluid retention (leg swelling, abdominal swelling, weight gain, shortness of breath) or fever occurs.
+- Caution patient to notify health care professional immediately if symptoms suggestive of a blood clot (chest pain, shortness or breath, weakness on one side of the body, speech problems, leg pain, leg swelling), liver failure (yellowing of eyes or skin, tea-colored urine, drowsiness), HF, pancreatitis (nausea, vomiting, abdominal pain or discomfort), neuropathy, unusual bleeding, easy bruising, fluid retention (leg swelling, abdominal swelling, weight gain, shortness of breath) or fever occurs.